2014 Walleye Fishing Forecast

 Hungry Mother Lake

-This 108-acre lake in Southwest Virginia provides anglers with a great opportunity to catch walleyes in a small lake setting.
+This 108-acre lake provides anglers with a great opportunity to catch walleyes in a small lake setting.
 Located in Hungry Mother State Park, the lake is also a great destination for families.
-The walleye population is increasing steadily.
-There are good numbers of fish up to about 20 inches, and enough bigger ones to cause anglers to lose some sleep again this year.
-A few walleyes are caught in late February, but the month of March generally signals the beginning of the walleye fishing season.
-April, May and June are probably the best three months, and night fishing is generally more productive.
-Alewives are the primary forage for walleyes in Hungry Mother Lake.
-During these three months the alewives move into shallow water at night to spawn.
-The spawning alewives swim in tight circles, creating a swirling noise.
-Most anglers use artificial lures to imitate the spawning alewives, but live shad, minnows and night crawlers are also effective.
-After June the walleyes seem to be harder to catch.
-During July, August and September anglers should concentrate their efforts in water less than 15 feet deep, because oxygen is limited at depths below 15 feet.
-Live bait will probably produce more strikes than artificial lures during this late summer period.
-During the day walleyes tend to be close to structure, like submerged trees.
-At night, or on cloudy days, walleyes move away from structure to feed on suspended schools of alewives.
+The walleye population is stable or slightly increasing.
+There are good numbers of fish up to 20 inches, and just enough bigger ones to cause anglers to lose some sleep this summer.
+Walleyes up to 28 inches in length have been landed in recent years.
+April, May and June are the three best months, and night fishing is generally more productive.
+Most anglers use artificial lures, but live shad, minnows and night crawlers are also very effective.

-Biologists will be tagging walleyes in Hungry Mother Lake again in 2011 as part of a statewide study.
+Biologists will continue tagging walleyes again in 2014 at Lake Brittle as part of an ongoing tagging study to evaluate stocking densities in small impoundments.
 A cash reward of 20 dollars is offered for the return of the tag and catch information.
-Anglers can remove the tag by cutting through the monofilament attachment with scissors or a knife.
+Anglers can remove the tag by cutting through the monofilament attachment with a knife or scissors.
 The fish can then be released or harvested.
 Return the tag and catch information to the address printed on the tag.
-Catch information includes: date, time and general location of catch, "Was the fish harvested or released?", "Were you fishing for walleyes?", and "Did you catch other walleyes on this fishing trip?"
+Catch information includes: date, general location of catch, "Was the fish harvested or released?", "Were you fishing for walleyes?", and "Did you catch any other walleyes on this fishing trip?"

 Little Creek Reservoir